BenoitTran/TDP/README.md

 # Tropical Dynamic Programming (TDP)

 Two Julia 1.4.
-Notebooks to illustrate TDP in a linear-polyhedral framework.
+Notebooks to illustrate TDP in a linear-polyhedral example of Multistage Stochastic optimization Problem.

+One Julia 1.7.3 Notebook to illustrade TDP in a linear-quadratic example of Multistage (Deterministic) optimization Problem.

-See inside each notebook for a short introduction.
+See inside each notebook for details.

 ## Packages

+Uses
-JuMP https://github.com/jump-dev/JuMP.jl, for modeling optimization problems,
+JuMP https://github.com/jump-dev/JuMP.jl, for modeling optimization problems and see inside each notebook for details.

-MathOptInterface https://github.com/jump-dev/MathOptInterface.jl for more precise modeling manuplations,

-Gurobi https://github.com/jump-dev/Gurobi.jl, interface for Gurobi's solver, using a free academic license, for solving LP.